Lamer87/Space_Engineers_DLC_unlocker/README.md

   - 3 - Rename `steam_api64_o.dll` to `steam_api64.dll` (or restore your backup)

   Notes:
-    - If the game updates `steam_api64.dll` to a new version, you can just remove the backup
+    - If the game updates to a new version the file `steam_api64.dll`, you can just remove the backup (steam_api64_o)
-    - How can I know if the game has been updated?
-CreamAPI dll takes ~680kb, legit takes ~290kb
+    - How can I find out if the game has been updated?
+CreamAPI dll takes ~680kb, a legit one takes ~290kb
-    - If something goes wrong, take a look at the [Troubleshooting section](https://github.com/Lamer87/Space_Engineers_DLC_unlocker?tab=readme-ov-file#-3) below (check files)
+    - If something goes wrong, take a look at the [Troubleshooting section](https://github.com/Lamer87/Space_Engineers_DLC_unlocker?tab=readme-ov-file#-3) below to check files

 <br>

 ---

 - 🧯 ***If a game patch breaks the unlocker:***
-  - Run `CreamAPI_Tool.cmd` and press "**C**",
+  - If you used the tool: run `CreamAPI_Tool.cmd` and press "**C**",
-    if it recognizes that CreamAPI is no longer present, press "**C**" a second time.
+    if it recognizes that CreamAPI is no longer present, just press "**C**" another time.
+  - If you did manual installation, remove the file `steam_api64_o.dll` then redo "Manual Installation"

+  Note:
     It is not necessary to download a new version of the unlocker when a game patch breaks CreamAPI,
     just run the tool + "**C**"(x2).
-    However when a new DLC comes out you need the new unlocker version,
+    However when a new DLC comes out (or if creamapi is outdated) you need the new unlocker version.
-    or just edit "cream_api.ini" accordingly, see "What I did to set up CreamAPI" at the end of this page.
+    For a new DLC, you can just edit "cream_api.ini", see last section at the end of the page.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 ---
 - 💸 ***If you already own some DLC:***
-  - You need to remove the lines corresponding to your owned DLCs, from the "cream_api.ini" file, so:
+  - You need to remove the lines corresponding to your owned DLCs from the "cream_api.ini" file, so:
-    - Follow the instructions for "Installation" first.
+    - First, install CreamAPI (via tool or manual).
-    - In the game "Bin64" folder, open `cream_api.ini` with a text editor like notepad.
+    - Open "Bin64" folder and edit `cream_api.ini` with a text editor like notepad.
-    - Look for the lines with DLC codes and names.
+    - Look for the lines with DLCs code numbers and names.
-    - Remove the entire line(s) corresponding to the DLC(s) you already own.
+    - Remove the ENTIRE line(s) corresponding to the DLC(s) you OWN.
     - Save the file and back it up if you want, so you don't lose it during uninstallation.
     - Now everything should work fine.

-  - If you purchased a DLC but deactivated it from Steam, leave it in the list.
+  - If you disabled any DLC from Steam game settings, leave it in the list.
-    Example: the Deluxe DLC, in addition to unlocking few skins, makes you download 3GB
+    Example: the Deluxe DLC in addition to unlocking few skins, makes you download 3GB
     of useless files related to a very old vanilla version of the game.
-    With this method you can unlock just the blocks, keeping the dlc deactivated from Steam
+    With this method you can unlock those blocks, keeping the dlc deactivated from Steam
-    and therefore without downloading 3GB of data (but losing dlc related skins).
+    and therefore without downloading 3GB of data, but you lose dlc related skins.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)